IDinsight/chaturai/README.md

    4. Execute `python src/naukriwaala/entries/main.py`: This will start the FastAPI server on `http://localhost:8000`.
 6. Go to [http://localhost:8000/docs](http://localhost:8000/docs) to view the backend API routes.

-   1. Try out the `XXX` endpoint using the following parameters:
+   1. Try out the `naukri-flow` endpoint using the following parameters to simulate a student creating a new account:

       ```json
       {
-          ...
+        "type": "registration",
+        "user_query": "i need help creating an account so that i can apply for apprenticeships.",
+        "user_id": "1",
+        "email": "user@example.com",
+        "is_iti_student": false,
+        "is_new_student": true,
+        "mobile_number": "+919912515639",
+        "roll_number": null
       }

       ```
+   2. Then, use the following parameters to simulate logging a student into the apprenticeship portal:

+      ```json
+      {
+        "type": "login",
+        "user_query": "thanks, let's continue",
+        "user_id": "1",
+        "email": "user@example.com"
+      }
+      ```
 7. When you are done, cd back to the root directory and execute `make down`.
 This will stop all backend services.

-## Old Instructions
+## Old Instructions (Needs to be updated/removed if no longer relevant)

 1. Create a `.env` file with your database configuration: